lupyuen/lupyuen.github.io/src/rust3.md

     And Rust Compiler is almost Sentient, always commanding us Humans: _"Please do this to fix the build, you poopy nincompoop!"_

     (My Biggest Wish: Someone please create a __Higher-Level Dialect__ of Rust that will use bits of AI to compile into the present Low-Level Rust.
-Which might simplify Lifetimes, Box, Rc, Arc, RefCell, Fn, dyn, ...)
+Which might simplify Generics, Lifetimes, Box, Rc, Arc, RefCell, Fn*, dyn, async, ...)

-1.  _There's some Resistance to Rust Drivers inside NuttX Kernel?_
+1.  _Will there be Resistance to Rust Drivers inside NuttX Kernel?_

     Ouch we're trapped between a Rock and...
 Another Rusty Rock!